facebook/infer/_docs/01-linters.md

 };
 ```

-* A check for flagging when a constructor is defined with a parameter of a type that implements a given protocol (or that inherits from it).
+* <a name="constructor_protocol_type"></a> A check for flagging when a constructor is defined with a parameter of a type that implements a given protocol (or that inherits from it).

 ```
 DEFINE-CHECKER TEST_PROTOCOL_TYPE_INHERITANCE = {